ImranJuma/imranjuma.github.io/_posts/2018-01-01-EuroStar-Windows-Doors-iOS.md

 - video
 comments: true
 ---
-For this project I made a custom iOS application for a client.
-The client wanted all the information from their exisiting website put inside a mobile application for iOS.
-Here customers can see the different services they offer, email them, as well as see the different products they make as well.
-Check out the project here.
+For this project I made a iOS application for the client so that way customers can see all the different products they offer as well as have an amazing experience while shopping.
+From the clinets perspective they wanted all the information from their existing website put inside a mobile application for iOS.
+The real challange here was to integreate so much information into a single mobile app.
+Through this application, customers can see the different services offered, email the support team directly for order inquires, as well as see the different products that can be custom made. <center><a href="https://www.linkedin.com/in/imran-juma-939173129/"><b>Check Out The Project Here</b></a>.

-This is my first Public iOS application, I am currently working on making a mobile application for a local business here in Ottawa, Ontario.
-The application will host all the services that the company offers as well as booking and information request.
-This application also has a new feature to link all the social media accounts of the business in one convent page.
-Defiantly check it out!

 [View Project](https://github.com/ImranJuma/EuroStarForiOS){: .btn}